eziocangialosi/OVL-Documentation/tracker-iot/src/charge_veh.md

 This page presenting the ChargingOnVehicle option.

-\warning This option is currently in developpement, caution when you use it !<br>
-It is implemented in the code but the electronic schematic is not yet definitive and reliable

 \bug When the tracker battery is in charge, it may be the SIM800L unable to communicate (This because the SIM800L may recive 5 volts instead of 4,2 volts max)